Louis C.K.: 2011–2016: Louie, Horace and Pete and film roles

 He returned to host Saturday Night Live on March 29, 2014, and May 16, 2015, and received Emmy Award nominations for Outstanding Guest Actor in a Comedy Series for both episodes.
 C.K. also attended the Saturday Night Live 40th Anniversary Special, where he was chosen to introduce a montage of the pre-recorded sketches.
 In May 2015, it was announced that C.K. would write, direct, and star in the film I'm a Cop, to be produced by Scott Rudin, Dave Becky, and Blair Breard, with a budget of $8 million, although he later canceled the project.
 C.K. became the first comedian to sell out Madison Square Garden three times in a single tour in 2015.
 Audio from the tour was released by C.K. on his website as Louis C.K.: Live at Madison Square Garden through the pay what you want model.
 In November 2015, C.K. co-starred in the biographical drama film Trumbo as a composite character based on five screenwriters who were blacklisted in Hollywood for their alleged ties to the Communist party during the 1940s.
 (Note: His character, Arlen Hird, is a composite of Alvah Bessie, Lester Cole, John Howard Lawson, Albert Maltz and Samuel Ornitz.)
 He executive-produced the pilot for the Amazon Video black comedy series One Mississippi, starring Notaro, in November 2015.
 It was ordered for a full season by Amazon.
-In January 2016 C.K. and actor/comedian Albert Brooks were rumoured to create, write, executive produce, and provide the voices for the two main characters in an animated series pilot for FX.
+In January 2016 C.K. and actor/comedian Albert Brooks were rumored to create, write, executive produce, and provide the voices for the two main characters in an animated series pilot for FX.
 The following January, the series was announced to instead be premiering on TBS in 2018 and titled The Cops, following two Los Angeles patrolmen.